Thinking big to develop a growing region

 Passenger growth spurs expansion

-Travelers from around the world have voted Denver International Airport (DEN) as the top U.S. airport serving 50-60 million passengers per year, according to the prestigious 2017 Skytrax World Airport Awards.
+Travelers from around the world have voted Denver International Airport (DEN) as the No. 2 U.S. airport in North America, according to the prestigious 2019 Skytrax World Airport Awards.

 DEN received several other distinctions, including:

-- No. 2 Best Regional Airport in North America
+• No. 2 Best Airport Staff in North America

 Reliever airports serve corporate business travelers

-Colorado’s commercial and general aviation airports not only form a cohesive system for commerce and air travel needs, but generate a $36.7 billion annual impact according to the Colorado Department of Transportation.
+Colorado’s commercial and general aviation airports not only form a cohesive system for commerce and air travel needs, but generate nearly $37 billion annual impact according to the Colorado Department of Transportation.
 Three strategically located airports serve as Metro Denver’s reliever airports: